hellojustin/dynamite-plunger/README.md

 # Dynamite Plunger

 Delete your code and make sure it never comes back!
-J/k - this is an Arduino sketch that sends the "enter" keystroke to your computer when a button is pressed on the Arduino.
-(But you can put that Arduino inside a box that looks like a dynamite plunger!)
+J/k - this is an IoT project that sends the "enter" keystroke to your computer when a button is pressed.
+The project is designed for Arduino-compatible devices.
+(But you can put that device inside a box that looks like a dynamite plunger!)

 [![Build Status](https://travis-ci.org/hellojustin/dynamite-plunger.svg?branch=master)](https://travis-ci.org/hellojustin/dynamite-plunger)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/7803b5d972d1ed8c7ea1/test_coverage)](https://codeclimate.com/github/hellojustin/dynamite-plunger/test_coverage)